vibbits/training-material/topics/qbase-plus/ExperimentDesign.md

 | How many genes can I analyze on one 384 well plate ? |
 | :------------------------------ |
-| <p>48 samples * 2 replicates = 96 reactions per gene.<br />
+| 48 samples * 2 replicates = 96 reactions per gene.
-I can analyze 4 genes on each 384 well plate.</p>
+I can analyze 4 genes on each 384 well plate.

 Each week I receive 2 additional samples to analyze.

 | Do I analyze them immediately after I get them ? |
 | :------------------------------ |
-| <p>No. Since the samples are placed on different plates as in the previous experiment, you have to use IRCs.
+| No. Since the samples are placed on different plates as in the previous experiment, you have to use IRCs.
 You typically need 3 IRCs and a no template control sample.
 It means that if you want to analyze these 2 samples you have to include 4 additional samples for each gene.
-This is a lot of overhead for just 2 samples !<br />
+This is a lot of overhead for just 2 samples !
-Try to avoid this: it's better to wait a few weeks until you have 6 or 8 or even more samples.</p>
+Try to avoid this: it's better to wait a few weeks until you have 6 or 8 or even more samples.

 ### Exercise 5: a diagnostic copy number screen